zio/zio-config/docs/quickstart/index.md

 More examples on automatic derivation is in examples module of [zio-config](https://github.com/zio/zio-config)

-## Read from config from various sources
+## Read config from various sources

 There are more information on various sources in [here](../sources/index.md).